Yuma War: Gila Expedition

-California responded with the Gila Expedition, raising a militia of 142 men who were paid $6 dollars a day to fight the Yuma as opposed to panning gold.
+California responded with the Gila Expedition, raising a militia of 142 men who were paid $6 a day to fight the Yuma as opposed to panning gold.
 Setting off on April 16, the Gila Expedition entered what is today Arizona only to be besieged and defeated in September after a series of skirmishes.
 The expedition was a failure and due to the inflated prices caused by the gold rush, cost the State of California 113,000 dollars, a sum which nearly bankrupted the state.

 Yuma Expedition

 Following the failure of the California Militia against the Quechan people (Yuma Indians), in the Gila Expedition, the U. S. Army sent the Yuma Expedition under Captain Samuel P. Heintzelman, to establish a post at Yuma Crossing of the Colorado River in the vicinity where it met the Gila River in the Lower Colorado River Valley region of California.
 He was to protect travelers on the overland route from the east to California and to quell any hostilities by the Quechan people (Yuma Indians).

 After reconnoitering his route, Heintzelman marched out of San Diego on 3 October 1850 with three companies of the 2nd Infantry Regiment with another infantry company establishing a depot at Vallecitos.
 He then sent a small party in advance digging wells in the desert between Vallecitos and the Colorado River.
-He reached Vallecitos on November 3rd and the Yuma Crossing on November 27th, a third company arriving a few days later.
+He reached Vallecitos on November 3 and the Yuma Crossing on November 27, a third company arriving a few days later.
 Camp Yuma was established with the tents protected from sun and wind by brush and reed fences and arbors.
 A garden and vineyard were started near the river.
 The Quechan living in the vicinity of the camp were quiet and friendly.

 In February 1851, Heintzelman again met with some Quechan leaders along the Colorado.
 Presenting them with tobacco, food and other gifts, the Quechan were very pleased and expressed their fear of the Maricopa who lived along the Gila River and were raiding Quechan villages.
 Heintzelman attempted to secure a peace between the Quechan and Maricopa.

 Supply difficulties began when supply wagons arrived late and did not carry enough to supply the troops for long.
 Supply by sea from San Diego had been requested but did not arrive as planned.
-When it did arrive boats had difficulty bringing it up from the mouth of the Colorado against the rivers difficult current and course.
+When it did arrive boats had difficulty bringing it up from the mouth of the Colorado against the river's difficult current and course.
 Bringing it overland by wagon was difficult also but more successful even though it was technically a brief invasion of Sonora, Mexico.

 Heintzelman requested a steamboat be sent to carry supplies up river but supplies ran dangerously low.
 Additionally the crops of the local Quechan had failed and were asking for food from the camp and Heintzelman was ordered in June 1851 to evacuate the camp leaving only a small detachment of ten men under Lieutenant Sweeny to guard the ferry.